Matiaserodriguez/loginUsers3.2/README.md

 This is an app for users to register, login, and choice courses they want to take.

-It is coded in Kotlin, and is in continuous development
+It is coded in Kotlin and uses a local storage to store logins, and is in continuous development

 I want to help a music school that is having setbacks when enrolling students in the school of music.